-Erica gathers information necessary to register patients that are seen in the CF clinic at LPCH (for example: your child’s name and date of birth).
-Once things are verified including your insurance information Erica will contact you to schedule an appointment and provide directions to the CF clinic.
+The patient service coordinator gathers information necessary to register patients that are seen in the CF clinic at LPCH (for example: your child’s name and date of birth).
+Once things are verified including your insurance information they will contact you to schedule an appointment and provide directions to the CF clinic.
 If your child needs to have a sweat test performed (a standard non-invasive diagnostic lab procedure) it will be scheduled.
 The coordinator will try to arrange it to be done at your first clinic visit.
-Erica is available to help with any issues that arise in regards to insurance or medication requests.
+The patient care coordinator is available to help with any issues that arise in regards to insurance or medication requests.

 Pediatric CF Nurse Coordinator- Mary Helmers, RN, BSN

 The Nurse Coordinator/Clinic RN will introduce the CF team members that will be caring for your child.
 Mary or Liz will explain each of the team member’s roles and provide you with contact information for them.
 A patient binder will be given to your family to keep all the clinic visit materials in an organized fashion (for example: educational flyers, laboratory results, research information).
 All families are encouraged to bring this binder along with you to all clinic visits and/or to any other medical appointments.

 A new patient teaching booklet and DVD about Cystic Fibrosis is distributed at the first visit.
 Families’ are encouraged to read through the materials, jot down questions they may have, and ask them at their next clinic visit.
 Parents are discouraged from browsing the internet for information about CF. Parents are encouraged to call the Mary or Liz with any questions that may arise once they leave the visit and before returning to the CF Center for their follow-up visit.